Lone Worker Risks: How to Protect Your People

 From violent attacks and health risks to environmental disasters and work-related injuries, the threats are numerous and can take many forms.
 And those risks are only amplified when employees are working by themselves.
 As a result, lone worker safety is a top concern for organizations.

 Defined as anyone working in isolation without direct supervision, lone workers typically perform their jobs outside of normal business hours, away from a fixed office, and separated from the larger workforce.
-They can be found across industries: home health care, real estate, oil & gas, manufacturing, and transportation.
+They can be found across industries: home health care, social work, real estate, oil & gas, manufacturing, and transportation.